Yohann76/graphic-representation-realt/Docs/Tasks.md

 Check that the data is correct in relation to the portfolio in $ and not in relation to the number of houses.

 ## PropertyInfo Table :
-- Add in array property (price per interior sqft, price per door, rent by month)
+- Add in array property (rent by month)
 - Can sort each table column
 - Formate all data with space (example : 6 978,63)
 - unit xx/xx(xx%)